MelodyToys/NeoJS/GetStarted.md

 Extract the archive into you Arduino home folder or somewhere within your local filesystem.

-Open the NEOJS.ino file within the Arduino IDE.
+Open the NeoJS.ino file within the Arduino IDE.
 For more information on using the Arduino IDE can be found [here](https://www.arduino.cc/en/Tutorial/Foundations) and [here](https://www.arduino.cc/en/Guide/Environment)

 You'll need to change the board and board options within the IDE before uploading the firware *(make sure you selected an appropriate spiffs size)*